-Of course no one is perfect, but we can strive to create the most welcoming, open and inclusive environment possible through our choice of words.
+Let’s all work together to create a welcoming, open and inclusive brand through our choice of words.

-To many English speakers, “female” sounds like a scientific designation one would use for animals or plants.
-There’s also less room to maneuver — “female” and “male” are the only options for “sex.”
-Gender identifications like “woman” are more inclusive.
+To many English speakers, “female” and “male” sound like scientific designations you’d use for animals or plants.
+Gender identifications like “woman” and “man” are more inclusive.
 Better yet, leave out gender identifiers when they’re not absolutely necessary.

 This refers to the practice of exempting some people from a change because of conditions that existed before the change (e.g., “We grandfathered users who already had an unlimited data plan.”).
 Historically, the term “grandfather clause” was used in the American South in the 1890s as a way to defy the 15th Amendment and prevent black Americans from voting.

 Better options: legacy, exception

 The “universal male” (i.e., using “guys” to mean “people”) assumes that the normal, default human being is male.
 Although “he” and “man” are said to be neutral, numerous studies show that these words cause people specifically to think of males.

 Better options: team, everyone, everybody, all, y’all, friends, folks